jolsfd/treat-your-tree/README.md

 ## Description

 A smart sensor that tracks the water level of your Christmas tree.
+When the tree needs water, the sensor plays the melody of "O Tannenbaum", causes a lamp with a Shelly relay and a red LED to flash.

 ## Shopping List